gmorse81/boondoggle/README.md

         --release string     The helm release name

     Global Flags:
         --config string                  config file (./boondoggle.yml)
     -d, --dry-run                        Dry run will do all steps except for the helm deploy.
 The helm command that would have been run will be printed.
     -e, --environment string             Selects the umbrella environment.
 Defaults to the environment with name: default in the boondoggle.yml file. (default "default")
     -s, --service-state stringSlice      Sets a services state eg. my-service=local.
 Defaults to the 'default' state.
+    -a, --set-state-all string           Sets all services to the same state.
+    -k, --skip-docker                    Skips the docker build step.
-    -o, --state-v-override stringSlice     Override a services value for the state selected. eg. my-service=1.0.0
+    -o, --state-v-override stringSlice   Override a services's version for the state specified. eg. my-service=1.0.0